dilipthelip/Spring_AOP/README.md

 **Spring Bean names as Pointcuts:**
 @Around("bean(*Service)") -> This point cut is executed for all classes whose bean name ends with Service.
+BeanNameAspect.java

 **@PointCut:**
 How to reuse pointCuts ?

+**Architecture Problems :**

+For each Call to the service :
+	Call must be traced
+	Exception should be logged.

+Add AOP only to specific parts of the application.

+Define Architecute as pointcuts.
+Define behavior using advices.
+Add advices to correct Pointcuts.

+Spring org.springframework.sterotype package has the below annotations.
+@Service
+@Component
+@Repository

+The above annotations are no different for Spring Dependency injection.
+Those will be treated as a regular bean.

+execution(* (@org.springframework.stereotype.Repository *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Repository annotation. execution(* (@org.springframework.stereotype.Service *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Service annotation.

+**Expressing Architecutre with Annotations:**
+Check the below classes for the Architecture level exception handling that covers all the class that are annotated with @Service and @Repository.
+ExceptionLoggingAspect
+ArchitecutreService
+ArchitectureServiceTest

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.